Corentin-Mzr/GameOfLife-SFML/README.md

 ## Description

-Implementation of Conway Game Of Life using C++, SFML and Sparse Encoding.
+Implementation of Conway's Game Of Life using C++, SFML and Sparse Encoding.
 Based on [**Game Of Life Implementation**](https://www.youtube.com/watch?v=OqfHIujOvnE) by Javidx9

 ## Gameplay